mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 to extract field values from a `struct`.

 Struct fields can be accessed from a struct pointer without dereferencing the pointer.
-For example,
+For example:

 ```go
 personPtr := &p1